Koppers (NYSE:KOP) Releases FY 2022 Earnings Guidance

 Analysts Set New Price Targets

-Separately, TheStreet downgraded shares of Koppers from a b- rating to a c+ rating in a research report on Thursday, July 7th.
+Separately, TheStreet cut Koppers from a b- rating to a c+ rating in a research report on Thursday, July 7th.

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 12th.
-Shareholders of record on Friday, August 26th will be paid a $0.05 dividend.
-This represents a $0.20 annualized dividend and a yield of 0.84%.
-The ex-dividend date of this dividend is Thursday, August 25th.
-Koppers’s dividend payout ratio (DPR) is 6.90%.
+Stockholders of record on Friday, August 26th will be given a $0.05 dividend.
+The ex-dividend date is Thursday, August 25th.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.76%.
+Koppers’s payout ratio is 6.90%.

-In other Koppers news, Director Xudong Feng sold 2,430 shares of Koppers stock in a transaction dated Friday, May 20th.
-The shares were sold at an average price of $24.37, for a total value of $59,219.10.
-Following the completion of the sale, the director now owns 32,840 shares in the company, valued at approximately $800,310.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Corporate insiders own 6.23% of the company’s stock.
+In other news, Director Xudong Feng sold 2,430 shares of the firm’s stock in a transaction on Friday, May 20th.
+The stock was sold at an average price of $24.37, for a total value of $59,219.10.
+Following the completion of the sale, the director now owns 32,840 shares of the company’s stock, valued at approximately $800,310.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 6.23% of the company’s stock.

 Hedge Funds Weigh In On Koppers

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Charles Schwab Investment Management Inc. increased its position in Koppers by 12.0% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 261,849 shares of the specialty chemicals company’s stock worth $7,207,000 after purchasing an additional 28,085 shares in the last quarter.
-Bank of New York Mellon Corp increased its position in Koppers by 1.7% during the 1st quarter.
-Bank of New York Mellon Corp now owns 229,374 shares of the specialty chemicals company’s stock worth $6,313,000 after purchasing an additional 3,781 shares in the last quarter.
-Bank of America Corp DE increased its position in Koppers by 6.9% during the 1st quarter.
-Bank of America Corp DE now owns 188,604 shares of the specialty chemicals company’s stock worth $5,190,000 after purchasing an additional 12,138 shares in the last quarter.
-Ancora Advisors LLC increased its position in Koppers by 143.3% during the 1st quarter.
-Ancora Advisors LLC now owns 64,880 shares of the specialty chemicals company’s stock worth $2,255,000 after purchasing an additional 38,210 shares in the last quarter.
-Finally, Renaissance Technologies LLC acquired a new position in Koppers during the 1st quarter worth approximately $969,000.
-90.05% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Bank of Montreal Can raised its stake in Koppers by 6.0% in the 1st quarter.
+Bank of Montreal Can now owns 7,518 shares of the specialty chemicals company’s stock worth $212,000 after acquiring an additional 425 shares during the last quarter.
+Captrust Financial Advisors raised its stake in Koppers by 122.1% in the 1st quarter.
+Captrust Financial Advisors now owns 1,006 shares of the specialty chemicals company’s stock worth $28,000 after acquiring an additional 553 shares during the last quarter.
+Rhumbline Advisers raised its stake in Koppers by 2.7% in the 2nd quarter.
+Rhumbline Advisers now owns 64,837 shares of the specialty chemicals company’s stock worth $1,468,000 after acquiring an additional 1,700 shares during the last quarter.
+Citigroup Inc. raised its stake in Koppers by 11.1% in the 1st quarter.
+Citigroup Inc. now owns 18,887 shares of the specialty chemicals company’s stock worth $520,000 after acquiring an additional 1,889 shares during the last quarter.
+Finally, Raymond James & Associates raised its stake in Koppers by 23.2% in the 1st quarter.
+Raymond James & Associates now owns 11,169 shares of the specialty chemicals company’s stock worth $307,000 after acquiring an additional 2,101 shares during the last quarter.
+Hedge funds and other institutional investors own 90.05% of the company’s stock.

 About Koppers